SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

 * cyberduck
 * gdrive

-Additional information on this testing can be viewed on an available [Overleaf Document](https://www.overleaf.com/read/cnbzpsmbdbqp) which is currently a work-in-progress.
+Additional information on this testing can be viewed on an available [Overleaf Document](https://www.overleaf.com/read/cnbzpsmbdbqp) which is currently a work-in-progress and so may contain unfinished thoughts and other unsightly notes.